-S&P 500 set to recoup $1 trillion in value as virus deaths slow
+S&P 500 set to recover $1 trillion in value as virus deaths slow

 S&P 500 companies are expected to enter an earnings recession in 2020, with declines in profit in the first and second quarters, according to IBES data from Refinitiv, as demand evaporates across sectors including airlines, luxury goods and industrials.

-Versace owner Capri Holdings (CPRI.N) surged nearly 20% after saying it would furlough all its 7,000 employees in North America amid the coronavirus pandemic, as it expects to open its stores only after June 1.
+Versace owner Capri Holdings (CPRI.N) surged 28% after saying it expects to open its stores after June 1 and that it would furlough all its 7,000 employees in North America.

-Video conferencing app Zoom (ZM.O) fell more than 8% on concerns over its data privacy practices and increased competition from deep-pocketed rivals.
+Video conferencing app Zoom (ZM.O) fell 6.5% on concerns over its data privacy practices and increased competition from deep-pocketed rivals.

-Advancing issues outnumbered decliners nearly 10-to-1 on the NYSE and 7-to-1 on the Nasdaq.
+Advancing issues outnumbered decliners by a 9.45-to-1 ratio on the NYSE and by a 6.01-to-1 ratio on the Nasdaq.

-Reporting by Uday Sampath, Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani and Sriraj Kalluvila
+Reporting by Uday Sampath, Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani, Sriraj Kalluvila and Saumyadeb Chakrabarty